Large, 19th-century wall mirror made of softwood - antique

 Description

-A large, 19th-century wall mirror made of coniferous wood, featuring original beveled glass edges and a beautifully decorated gilded frame with a number of fox motifs.
+Large, 19th-century wall mirror made of coniferous wood, featuring original beveled glass edges and a beautifully decorated gilded frame with a number of fox motifs.
 This antique mirror retains its original glass, gilding, and backing, all in excellent domestic condition.
-It can be positioned in either direction.
+It can be positioned in both directions.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to radiate splendor and serve a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant.
-Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-During this period, mythology and antiquity were also of interest, leading to supports and legs shaped like animals.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+Lion paws, eagle heads—these are common features in Renaissance style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique piece suitable for your interior.
+It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 Manufacturer information